docsifyjs/docsify/docs/v5-upgrade.md

 - Update version from `@4` (or non-versioned) to `@5`
 - Example: `//cdn.jsdelivr.net/npm/docsify/lib/plugins/emoji.min.js` becomes `//cdn.jsdelivr.net/npm/docsify@5/dist/plugins/emoji.min.js`

-### 5. Update the plugins you wrote

-The `toggleClass` function has been removed as it can be replaced effectively by the JavaScript native `Element` property `classList`.
-Therefore, you must make the replacement in your plugin if you used it.
+**Plugin Authors:** If you've written a custom plugin that uses `window.Docsify.dom.toggleClass`, this helper has been removed in v5.
+Replace it with the native `Element.classList` API.

 Examples:
 ```js